Testsigma

 Try for free

 Though test automation seems easy, it has many challenges, such as maintaining a stable environment and designing and maintaining robust automation frameworks.
 Exception handling and error reporting are key areas to consider while designing the automation framework.
 Every automation tool and programming language has its own way of exception handling.
-Let’s discuss the exceptions and exception handling in the most popular test automation tool, Selenium.
+Let’s discuss the exceptions and exception handling in Selenium.

-Checked Exceptions: These type of exceptions occurs while writing the code.
-These exceptions need to be analyzed and fixed before compilation else the compiler will throw the exception.
+• Checked Exceptions: These types of exceptions occur while writing the code.
+These exceptions need to be analyzed and fixed before compilation, else the compiler will throw the exception.
 Most of the advanced IDEs highlight compilation errors while writing the code.

-Unchecked Exceptions: The errors or exceptions which occur during the runtime are called Unchecked exceptions.
-The Unchecked exceptions require careful analysis and debugging as it is thrown during the execution.
+• Unchecked Exceptions: The errors or exceptions that occur during runtime are called Unchecked exceptions.
+The Unchecked exceptions require careful analysis and debugging as they are thrown during the execution.
 Though IDEs provide debugging features, it doesn’t highlight such issues while writing the code.

 List of Exceptions in Selenium

-Selenium has some predefined exception lists which help to analyze and debug the Selenium tests in an easy way.
+Selenium has some predefined exception lists that help analyze and debug the Selenium tests easily.
 Let’s understand some of the common Selenium exceptions in detail:

 • TimeOutException: TimeOutException occurs when a command takes more time than the specified or default wait time.

-• NoSuchWindowException: The NoSuchWindowException occurs when the target window to be switched doesn’t exist.
+• NoSuchWindowException: The NoSuchWindowException occurs when the target window to be switched to doesn’t exist.

-• ElementNotInteractableException: This exception is thrown when an element is present in the DOM Tree but impossible to interact with them.
-There may be various reasons such as an element might be overlapped with another element or performing interactions before it is ready to take an event etc.
+• ElementNotInteractableException: This exception is thrown when an element is present in the DOM Tree but is impossible to interact with.
+There may be various reasons, such as an element might be overlapped with another element, or performing interactions before it is ready to take an event etc.

 • ConnectionClosedException: This exception occurs when the connection to the Selenium driver is closed.

-• ElementClickInterceptedException: The command could not be completed as the element receiving the events is concealing the element which was requested clicked.
+• ElementClickInterceptedException: The command could not be completed as the element receiving the events is concealing the element that was requested to be clicked.

-• ElementNotSelectableException: Thrown when element exists in the DOM but is unavailable for selection, so the webDriver cannot interact with the element.
+• ElementNotSelectableException: Thrown when an element exists in the DOM but is unavailable for selection, so the WebDriver cannot interact with the element.

 • ErrorHandler.UnknownServerException: If a server returns an error without any stack trace, then this exception can be used as a placeholder

-• ErrorInResponseException: This exception typically originated from the server side.
+• ErrorInResponseException: This exception typically originates from the server side.

-• ImeActivationFailedException: The IME stands for Input Method Engine, Typically used when inputting Chinese/Japanese or multi-byte characters.
-So the ImeActivationFailedException happens when IME Engine cannot be activated.
+• ImeActivationFailedException: The IME stands for Input Method Engine, typically used when inputting Chinese/Japanese or multi-byte characters.
+So the ImeActivationFailedException happens when the IME Engine cannot be activated.

 • InsecureCertificateException: The webpage uses the TLS certificate for authenticity.
 When your webpage has an expired or invalid TLS certificate and you are trying to navigate, then the InsecureCertificateException is thrown.